Nursery Rhymes

 One of the key benefits of nursery rhymes is their ability to enhance language and literacy skills.
 The repetitive nature of the rhymes helps children recognize and remember words, phrases, and sentence structures.
 This, in turn, can help improve their vocabulary, grammar, and overall language proficiency.

-Furthermore, nursery rhymes provide an introduction to storytelling and narrative structure.
+Nursery rhymes also provide an introduction to storytelling and narrative structure.
 As children listen to and recite these rhymes, they develop an understanding of plot, characters, and sequencing.
 This early exposure to storytelling helps foster imagination and creativity in young minds.

 The history and evolution of nursery rhymes